mmaulwurff/m_gizmos/Readme.md

 - weapon holstering
 - a key to select the best weapon
 - a key to select the previously used weapon
+- a key to select the next weapon in the current slot